AstraZeneca/skywalkR/README.md

 ## skywalkR

 This repository contains code and documentation to accompany Gogleva et al manuscript: **Knowledge Graph-based Recommendation Framework Identifies Novel Drivers of Resistance in EGFR mutant Non-small Cell Lung Cancer**.

+To read the pre-print please follow: https://www.biorxiv.org/content/10.1101/2021.07.23.453506v1.full.pdf+html

 The repository has the following structure: